mcseptian/fratomic/README.md

 ## Developing

-1. In the project directory, run ```npm watch``` and working on
+1. In the project directory, run ```npm run watch``` and working on
 2. You're now ready to configure this project to meet your project requirement, ```npm run build``` to build the whole project
 3. From the project directory, run ```npm run serve``` to serve your incremental dev
-4. Run script `.builder/ship.sh` followed by version to publish your project
+4. Run script `./builder/ship.sh` followed by version to publish your project

 ## Configuration